 Read our review of the Citi® Double Cash Card here.

 Blue Cash Preferred® Card from American Express, a GET.com advertiser.
 This card offers $150 back as statement credit after you make $1,000 in purchases with your new Card within the first 3 months of account opening.
-Earn 6% cash back on the first $6,000 you spend on purchases at U.S. supermarkets every year.
+Earn 6% cash back on up to $6,000 per year in purchases at U.S. supermarkets.
 Earn 3% cash back on purchases you make at U.S. gas stations and select U.S. department stores.
 Your other purchases earn 1% cash back.
+Terms and limitations apply.
 The ongoing cash back you earn is received in the form of Reward Dollars that can be redeemed as a statement credit.
 With this card you get a 0% intro APR on purchases and balance transfers for 15 months.
 After that the variable APR is 12.99% - 21.99% based on your creditworthiness and other factors.
-Terms and limitations apply.
+Terms and restrictions apply.
 This card has a $75 annual fee.
 Click here to read our Blue Cash Preferred® Card from American Express review.

 Read our review of Blue Cash Everyday® Card from American Express.